imagej/imagej.github.io/_pages/develop/git/reflogs.md

         Add a Makefile target to create a .dmg file

-        For the moment, this script only works on MacOSX :-(
+        For the moment, this script only works on macOS :-(

         Signed-off-by: Johannes Schindelin <johannes.schindelin@gmx.de>